0x43434343/0x43434343.github.io/_posts/2020-06-14-heap-unlink.md

-let's see what happens when we freed the first chunk ! first the **ptr** will pass throw function called public_FREe
+let's see what happens when we freed the first chunk ! first the **ptr** will pass through function called public_FREe

 ```c
 free(1)